Skip to content

 If you are homeless and destitute and

-then, even if you are not entitled to council housing or benefits (as explained on other pages), you may be able to get limited help with housing and financial support from your local council.
-You must ask for this from the social work department.
 The law on this is complex, but generally you are a 'person in need' if you are elderly, disabled or if you have a long-term limiting medical condition.
-Because the law is complex you should seek legal advice and help before making an application, if you can
+Because the law is complex you should seek legal advice and help before applying for support.

 What documents might you be asked for?

-Social work help
+Social services help

-If you are an asylum seeker who has social care needs you can ask the social work department to house you.
+If you are an asylum seeker with children and are destitute, the Home Office is responsible for your accommodation and support instead of the local authority/HSC trust.
+But if you are an asylum seeker who has social care needs you can ask the local authority/HSC trust to house you.

 But even then, if you